Second-order asymptotic expansion and thermodynamic interpretation of a fast-slow Hamiltonian system: Thermodynamic expansion and interpretation

-which coincides with the qualitative intuition presented in Section~\ref{sec:1}.
-Note that by action and reaction, the force exerted on the fast subsystem \(F_0\) is equal but of opposite sign to the force acting on the environment \(\ddot{y}_0=-F_0\) (see also~\eqref{eq:4}).
+which resembles equation~\eqref{eq:146}. \begin{remark} Note that by action and reaction, the force exerted on the fast subsystem \(F_0\) is equal but of opposite sign to the force acting on the slow DOF, i.e., \(\ddot{y}_0=-F_0\) (see also~\eqref{eq:4}). \end{remark}